-After many years of being ‘busy’, I have decided that I want to live life in the slow lane.
-Pottering about, ‘being mindful’ and soaking in the beauty around me, seems like a far better approach to life.
-I read once that the joy of life is not in the doing and having but it is in the being.
-I couldn’t agree more.
+After many years of being ‘busy’, I felt burnt out and decided that I wanted to live life in the slow lane.
+Going inwards, pottering about, ‘being mindful’ and soaking in the natural beauty around me felt like a far better approach to life.

 The idea of forever being busy and having things to do, has been glamourised throughout the years and somehow I had convinced myself that, that was the way life had to be in order for me to feel happier.
 It felt like I was punishing myself constantly.
 Forever running behind success.
 Always thinking I wasn’t and would never be enough.

 Added to that was the pressure that Social Media adds.
 Everyone always seems to be doing…more and I had fallen into the comparison trap.
 Looking outwards and seeing this made me feel like I was doing something wrong.
 All these feelings of inadequacy came up.
 I knew I had some inner work to do.

 These days I prefer a more gentle approach to my day.
 See I don’t believe that being content comes from doing more and working your way through those ’10 ways to..’ lists either.
 I think it comes from taking a step back and noticing what your mind/body/soul is trying to communicate to you.

 My journey to life in the slow lane

 A huge part of my healing began when I gave myself time to just sit down and think and notice what was going on inside of me.
 In fact unbeknownst to pretty much everyone, I began to dedicate an entire morning per week to working on my healing alone.
 It became my number one priority.